What happens when a wife compares her marriage to another?

 But I’ve found that when I walk with God, daily, intimately, His spirit makes me aware of all sin.
 “For no one can come to me unless the Father who sent me draws them to me” John 6:44

-To nip “her husband is better than mine” in the bud, we must ask God to help us see temptation and sin the way He does.
-Not as something to be hidden or be ashamed about, but as something to confess in order to find healing and victory.
+To nip comparison in marriage in the bud, we must ask God to help us see temptation and sin the way He does.
+Not as something to be hidden or be ashamed about, but as something to confess so we can find healing and victory.

 3. Talk it over with your husband when appropriate.